pr3wtd/ZIPWalk/README.md

 With this piece of software I try to solve that issue.

-To do :
+To do :<br>
-1) implement different steganography detectors in ZIP archives
+1) implement different steganography detectors in ZIP archives<br>
-2) create a real built-in ZIP structure and search for multiple file signatures in "free space"
+2) create a real built-in ZIP structure and search for multiple file signatures in "free space"<br>
 3) make GUI